Hashing

 Verifying Passwords Matching a Hash

-Use the check method from the Hash facade to verify that a given plain text value matches the related hash:
+Use the check method from the Hash facade to verify that a given plain text value matches given related hash:

 import { Hash } from '@supercharge/facades'